d2l-ai/d2l-en/chapter_appendix_math/integral-calculus.md

 \sum_{i,j} \epsilon^{2} f(\epsilon i, \epsilon j).
 $$

-Once we discretize the problem, we may add up the values on these squares in whatever order we like, and not worry about changing the values, in particular, we can say that
+Once we discretize the problem, we may add up the values on these squares in whatever order we like, and not worry about changing the values.
+This is illustrated in :numref:`fig_sum-order`.
+In particular, we can say that

 $$
  \sum _ {j} \epsilon \left(\sum_{i} \epsilon f(\epsilon i, \epsilon j)\right).
 $$

 ![Illustrating how to decompose a sum over many squares as a sum over first the columns (1), then adding the column sums together (2).](../img/SumOrder.svg)
+:label:`fig_sum-order`

 The sum on the inside is precisely the discretization of the integral